A framework for creating reusable, testable & encapsulated view components, built to integrate seamlessly with Ruby on Rails.

 With ViewComponent, integration tests can be reserved for end-to-end assertions, with permutations covered at the unit level.

 class MessageComponentTest < GitHub::TestCase include ViewComponent::TestHelpers test "renders message" do render_inline(MessageComponent.new(name: "World")) assert_selector "h1", text: "Hello, World!" end end

 ViewComponent unit tests leverage the Capybara matchers library, allowing for complex assertions traditionally reserved for controller and browser tests.

 Traditional Rails templates have an implicit interface, making it hard to reason about their dependencies.
 This can lead to subtle bugs when rendering the same template in different contexts.

-ViewComponents use a standard Ruby initializer that clearly defines what is needed to render, making reuse easier (and safer) than with partials.
+ViewComponents use a standard Ruby initializer that clearly defines what’s needed to render, making reuse easier and safer than partials.

-Based on our benchmarks, ViewComponents are ~10x faster than partials in real-world use-cases.
+Based on several benchmarks, ViewComponents are ~10x faster than partials in real-world use-cases.

 Template code often fails basic Ruby standards: long methods, deep conditional nesting, and mystery guests abound.